One of our most popular Ireland knitting vacations, begin your tour in Dublin and continue on to the Aran Islands, Donegal and Belfast.

 A deposit of 20% of the total tour price is required to hold your booking.
 The balance of the tour is due 60 days before arrival and can be made in instalment payments on request.

-Should you wish to change your tour to one of our other tours or to a different date, an amendment fee of €250 per person will apply.
-Within 4 weeks cancellation fees will apply.
+Should you wish to change your tour to one of our other available tours or to a different date, you can do so subject to availability.
+An amendment fee of €250 per person will apply.
+Within 60 days of the tour commencement date, cancellation fees will apply.